 Yes.
 After an organ transplant, your diet still plays a big role.
-If you were on dialysis and had a kidney transplant, you may find that this diet is easier to follow than the one you were on for your dialysis.
+If you were on dialysis and had a kidney transplant, you may find that this diet is easier to follow than the one you were on during dialysis.

 Will any of my medicine affect my diet?

 Yes.
-Your diet will be affected by the use of the medicine you need to prevent rejection of your transplant.
+Your diet may be affected by medicines you need to prevent rejection of your new kidney transplant.
 Some common anti-rejection medicines that may affect your diet include: